 2. Insurance coverage — health, home, auto, life.
 Sure, it’s not as sexy as gaining triple-digit investment returns, but insurance will likely save your ass more than the market.
 Take time to understand what your policies cover, and compare coverage by more than just the price.

 3. A decent sized nest egg.
 The appropriate amount varies based on your desired lifestyle.
 But for someone who makes less than $100,000, it’s a good idea to save around 7-10 times your salary by the age of 65.
+That’s why you want to start saving early.
+You can save 100k in less time than you think, setting you up for that 7-10x figure before you know it.
 Retirement savings are not only to help fulfill your goals or dreams, but also preserve your lifestyle as your age and health leaves you more vulnerable to financial shocks.

 4. Updated job skills.
 Skills help us earn better pay and keep us in the game.
 A Brookings report estimates approximately 25% of U.S. jobs will be highly impacted by automation in the coming decades.
 So, it is worthwhile to learn a new skill or take an educational workshop every couple years.